-The Yale Day of Data is a day-long event, held each autumn, that brings researchers together from a variety of different disciplines to discuss finding, analyzing, and managing data.
+The Yale Day of Data is a day-long event that brings researchers together from a variety of disciplines to discuss finding, analyzing, and managing data.
 The event draws from the experiences of researchers to explore common themes that link data-intensive research, like the challenges posed by the ever-increasing complexity of data, increasing expectations from funders, and heightened attention to data as a research product.

-To get more information about previous events or any upcoming Day of Data, choose one of the links below.
+To get more information about previous and upcoming events, choose one of the links below.